If you’re planning to use fireworks , you may want to brush up on Florida’s fireworks laws, which recently changed.

 No, only on the dates outlined in State Bill 140 which is listed above.

 What Can Happen If I Set Off Fireworks?

 Safety is everyone’s #1 priority.
 We receive many calls for noise complaints, medical emergencies, and nuisance complaints.
 We ask everyone to be responsible but have fun.

 Will the Sheriff’s Office respond if I call to complain about fireworks or noise?

 We receive hundreds of calls about fireworks within this holiday season.
-We have to prioritize emergency calls in between annoyance calls.
+We have to prioritize emergency calls in between firework calls.
 If property and or life is at stake, then contact us.We need to respond according to the calls we are receiving.
 IE. A burglary in progress would take priority over noise from fireworks.
-This also includes noise ordinance issues.
-There is no noise ordinance on Navarre Beach, 10:pm on the mainland.
-We will respond based on call volume and priority.
+Remember, it is illegal to shoot off fireworks and sparklers in County parks and Navarre Beach.

 Thank you for your patience.Please be safe….